 Wireless LAN vendors, network equipment vendors and a number of third-party providers all offer ID management systems.
 The field is relatively new and continues to evolve.
-Early adopters should therefore take caution and consider the scope and range of any identity management system, and evaluate how the provisioned services, capabilities and implementations fit with current and planned network strategies and operations.
+Early adopters should therefore take caution and consider the scope and range of any ID management system, and evaluate how the provisioned services, capabilities and implementations fit with current and planned network strategies and operations.

-How ID management systems work
+How mobile identity management systems work

-The essence of ID management involves authenticating a given user with a given device and assorted credentials and then specifying what privileges they may have.
+The essence of ID management involves authenticating a given user with a given device and assorted credentials, and then specifying what privileges they may have.

 Users might be logged out after their period of access expires, if they physically move to a location where they have no access or after a given period of connectivity expires.

-Many ID management systems feature self-service onboarding and provisioning, which enable already-authorized users to register new devices and change passwords.
+Many identity management systems feature self-service onboarding and provisioning, which enable already-authorized users to register new devices and change passwords.
 Also key is integration with existing directory services such as Lightweight Directory Access Protocol and Microsoft Active Directory.

 Much of the information IT needs to authenticate a user is already present in these access repositories.
 Having a single point of residence for this data eliminates redundancy, out-of-sync conditions and related post-installation problems.
 It's also possible for admins to define and specify varying degrees of granular control, from individual users to groups.
-IT might define groups according to organizational role -- corporate management, engineering, marketing, customers, guests and contractors, etc. -- or by employees working together on a specific project.
+IT might define groups according to organizational role (corporate management, engineering, marketing, customers, guests and contractors, etc.), or by employees working together on a specific project.

-Additional functionalities to consider include the following:
+Additional functionalities to consider include:

 Unified and federated access: This involves the sharing of credentials with other entities, often referred to as single sign-on (SSO).
 SSO can make logging in much easier, but IT must take care to guard against inadvertent errors that could compromise user credentials.

-Cloud implementations: IT can provision many ID management systems as cloud-based services and make installation, growth and scaling easier.
+Cloud implementations: IT can provision many identity management systems as cloud-based services and make installation, growth and scaling easier.
 Such an approach converts what might otherwise be a capital expense into an operating expense.

 Identity and access management should be the backbone of any contemporary policy-based security implementation, providing IT an easy-to-use framework with the features and flexibility to live and grow with over the long haul.